Swimming with Turtles: Your Palawan Snorkeling Adventure

 • Respectful Distancing:

-• Maintain a respectful distance from sea turtles to avoid causing stress or disturbance.
+• Maintain a respectful distance from all turtles to avoid causing stress or disturbance.
 Keep a minimum of 10 feet (3 meters) away and observe without touching.

 • Passive Observation: